Sections

 Eligibility Criteria

-• Candidates must come from the selected Universities/Research Institutions of the representing region/city listed below.
+• Candidates must come from Universities/Research Institutions within the Asia Pacific Region.

-• Candidates should hold a full-time academic position, including postdoctoral and research track roles, at their respective institutions.
+• Candidates should hold a full-time academic position at their respective institutions.

-• Candidates must have obtained their PhD no more than 10 years ago.
+• Candidates must have obtained their PhD no more than 15 years ago and have been an independent PI for at least 3 years.

 • The award is dedicated to individuals working within various specializations of biomedical engineering.